 If there is excessive bleeding, for example if you knock the toe, then apply additional dressings over the existing dressing and apply pressure for 10 minutes with the leg raised.
 This will usually stop the bleeding.

 Please call us if you are at all worried.
 If you do need out of hours assistance then you can go to the A & E Department and inform them that you had a Partial Nail Ablation with Phenol applied to the matrix for 3 minutes.
 The local anaesthetic would usually be mepivicaine plain and a maximum of 66mg would have been used per toe.

 Normal advice is to change the dressing after 2 days with those provided.
-Bathe the toe in salt water for 3 minutes, dab dry with kitchen towel and apply a clean dressing.
+Bathe the toe in salt water for 3 minutes or spray with Clinisept, dab dry with kitchen towel and apply a clean dressing.
 After a week then you can wipe the toe with cotton wool whilst in the salt water.
 A yellow discharge is normal for about 3-5 weeks.
-We usually advise returning for check up after 2 weeks and then again at 4 weeks to check on progress.
+We usually advise returning for check up after 1 week and then every 7-10 days until healed.

 Here is the information available from the clinic- Aftercare for nail surgery

 Video showing a patient how to redress the toe after surgery.